Dozens killed in fresh attacks in central Nigeria

 Nigeria, the most populous African country, is divided along ethnic and religious lines.
 The central States of Plateau and Kaduna are located on the fault line between the mainly Muslim north and Christian and animist south.
 Hundreds of people have been killed in ethnic and religious clashes in both States in recent years.

-In 2012, the Islamist group Boko Haram – which has its headquarters in the north-eastern State of Borno – carried out several attacks against churches in Jos, the capital of Plateau State, fuelling sectarian tensions in the region.
+In 2012, the Islamist group an extremist group that is located primarily in Northern Nigeria – which has its headquarters in the north-eastern State of Borno – carried out several attacks against churches in Jos, the capital of Plateau State, fuelling sectarian tensions in the region.

 The STF (combining both Army and police) was created by the Nigerian government to deal with the widespread violence and unrest across the central belt, including attacks by Boko Haram.